top of page

 Bad Weather Policy

 In the event of a miserable looking forecast, the call will be made to cancel games by 4:00pm the day of.
-Games will be canceled only if heavy rain very has resulted in 'standing' water which will be announced by the Toronto District Schoolboard; and/or Environment Canada issues a Severe Weather Alert advising against outdoor physical activities.
+Games will be canceled only if heavy rain has resulted in 'standing' water which will be announced by the Toronto District Schoolboard; and/or Environment Canada issues a Severe Weather Alert advising against outdoor physical activities.

 What to Bring